-For the 70% that are still without power, they are adjusting to a new way of life.
+The 70% that are still without power, are adjusting to a new way of life.
 In Florida as well as other towns without power, they wake up at the crack of dawn to go to the grocery store to get in line in order to get a “number” for their turn to get one bag of ice.
 Then around 11 a.m., they return to pick up their bag of ice.
 Many of them are strangers who have become friends.
 This is the place where they get their “news” or find out where they are “giving out free food or provisions.”

 The lucky ones with gas stoves are able to cook at home.
 For others, “al fogón” (open fire) or on a grill.